IF YOU HAVE AN OUT OF HOURS EMERGENCY CLICK HERE FOR INFORMATION https://www.chkmountford.co.uk/out-of-hours-maintenance

 If you are a tenant in a CHK Mountford managed property . . . .

-If there is an emergency out of office hours, please contact the emergency contactor on the following 24hr mobile number
+If there is an emergency out of office hours, please contact the emergency contractor on the following 24 hr number, 01252 511747

 In certain emergency situations it may be reasonable in order to diminish danger or damage, to contact a contractor in your local area to carry out a temporary emergency repair, only if you are unable to reach our emergency contractor.
 Please note – if you feel this is necessary, this should only be done in the event of an emergency ie, major leak, security issue or complete lack of heating and hot water facilities over a 48 hour period and should be reported to your Property Manager at the first available opportunity.
 Payment of such invoices will be discussed with your landlord, but however cannot be guaranteed.